coleenquadros/configuration/docs/cincinnati/sop/README.md

 ### Access required:

-- Access to the cluster that runs Cincinnati, namespaces:
+- Access to the clusters that run Cincinnati, namespaces:
-    - cincinnati-staging
+    - cincinnati-stage (app-sre-stage)
-    - cincinnati-production
+    - cincinnati-production (app-sre)

 ### Steps: